Abhilasha-QA/CoverFlow/README.md

                 [collCoverFlow setCollectionViewLayout:cLayout animated:NO];
             }

-3. Add Iteams in array(Here we can add bundle images but you can use URL instead of this).
+3. Add Iteams in array to MIViewController (Here we can add bundle images but you can use URL instead of this).

          // Add iteams
          - (void)addItemInArray